Double-ended priority queue

-In computer science, a double-ended priority queue (DEPQ) or double-ended heap is a data structure similar to a priority queue or heap, but allows for efficient removal of both the maximum and minimum, according to some ordering on the keys (items) stored in the structure.
+In computer science, a double-ended priority queue (DEPQ) or double-ended heap or priority deque is a data structure similar to a priority queue or heap, but allows for efficient removal of both the maximum and minimum, according to some ordering on the keys (items) stored in the structure.
 Every element in a DEPQ has a priority or value.
 In a DEPQ, it is possible to remove the elements in both ascending as well as descending order.

 Operations

 A double-ended priority queue features the following operations: